Founder & Creative Director

 Travis Obeng-Casper is a Ghanaian fashion designer and Creative Director of AJABENG, a contemporary Ghanaian unisex brand which he founded in 2018 while still in fashion school.
 Inspired by his mother’s eclectic retro fashion sense and his keen interest in the world of design, Travis is a self-styled and life-long student of design.
-His passion for fashion and personal development have seen him complete internships at brands such as Ohemaa Ohene, Chiip O Neal and Versace Collection.
 In 2018 Travis debuted his eponymous brand AJABENG at the Glitz Africa Fashion week as one of only a handful of student designers selected to showcase at the event.
 This was followed by the critically acclaimed “/feiz/ one” collection at Stratcomm Africa’s “Fashion in the Park”

 In 2020 Travis was selected as one of “30 under 30” designers in Africa at Arise Fashion Week.
 He was subsequently included on the list of Top 8 designers by a panel made up of leading fashion Industry players including Naomi Campbell and Mobolajo Dawodu (GQ Style USA Fashion Director).